Mulc1b3R/digital-zoo/README.md

 Forked from Particle_life @  https://github.com/hunar4321/particle-life , an absolute 'Genius' example work of coding by the Author of @ https://www.brainxyz.com/

-The favicon would have been impossible (litrally) without the use of 'Gifski' @
+The favicon would have been impossible (literally) without the use of 'Gifski' @